 - Auto Information (AI)

 - Math Knowledge (MK)

 - Mechanical Comprehension (MC)

 It should also be noted that the test content remains the same across all the branches of US military services.
 The multiple subtests in various core areas ensure that the candidates are tested in all the relevant areas that provide clues to their eligibility to military careers.
 Also, based on the standard scores that a candidate gets in each of these subtests, it becomes possible to grade their abilities and aptitudes and accordingly, to predict their potential success in relevant career fields.

 For more details on the test content, duration, and question types, you may refer to the official ASVAB website: http://official-asvab.com/whattoexpect_app.htm

 The ASVAB Exam - Test Duration

 All the questions in all the subtests are of multiple-choice type; however, each subtest is of varying duration.
-The number of questions in each of the subtests also differs.
-The total time for the paper and pencil version of ASVAB exam is approximately three hours, while the CAT-ASVAB takes upto one and a half hours on an average to complete it.
+The number of questions in each of the subtests also differ.
+The total time for the paper and pencil version of is approximately three hours, while the CAT-ASVAB takes upto one and a half hours on an average to complete.
 The CAT-ASVAB being an adaptive test that adjusts question levels according to the candidates' performance levels, it becomes possible for candidates to finish off the test well within the time frames, as per their own pace.
 You can find the time limits for individual subtests and the corresponding number of questions in each at: http://official-asvab.com/docs/asvab_fact_sheet.pdf.

 The ASVAB Scores and Recruitment Process

-Accordingly, the ASVAB exam is one of the most important steps to military recruitment in the US.
+Accordingly, this examination is one of the most important steps to military recruitment in the US.
 Based on the candidate's aspirations, interest areas, skills, and the wing of service they are interested in, they need to prepare for the exam and target their scores.
 If aspiring for a military career, the ASVAB is, thus, a must!